 a. be responsible for all external publicity required to support the Club; and

-b. coordinate the band website and newsletter activities; and
+b. coordinate newsletter activities and social media.

-c. coordinate photography and videos of band and booster events.

 Section 8.
-The historian shall be the custodian of all records and materials pertinent to the history of the

-Club activities during the school year.

-Section 9.
 The secretary shall:

-a. record the minutes of all meetings of the Club
+a. record the minutes of all meetings of the Club, update the minutes on the band website

-and present them at the following meeting;
+within one week in draft status and present them at the following meeting;

 b. maintain a compilation of the Club’s minutes and a current copy of the bylaws, to be